Kaspars Gorkšs: Blackpool

-Gorkšs moved to Championship side Blackpool on 1 January 2007 having already agreed the transfer during December.
+Gorkšs moved to Championship side Blackpool on 1 January 2007, having already agreed the transfer during December.
 On 20 August 2007, Gorkšs was named in the Press Association's Championship "Team of the Week".
 Eight days later, Gorkšs scored his first goals for Blackpool in a League Cup second-round tie at Derby County.
-The Latvian's two goals were both equalisers – one in normal time and one in extra time – in a game that went to a penalty-shootout, won by Blackpool 7–6.
-On 1 October, Gorkšs was again named in the Press Association's The Championship "Team of the Week".
+The Latvian's two goals were both equalisers – one in normal time and the second in extra time – in a game that went to a penalty-shootout, won by Blackpool 7–6.
+On 1 October, Gorkšs was again named in the Press Association's Championship "Team of the Week".

 Gorkšs scored his first league goal for Blackpool, in their 1–0 victory over Scunthorpe United at Bloomfield Road on 10 November 2007.
 On 29 December 2007, he was named as runner-up in the annual Latvian Player of the Year Awards by the Latvian Football Federation behind the winner, Vitālijs Astafjevs of Skonto.
-He was named in The Championship "Team of the Week" for a third time on 25 February 2008, alongside teammate Stephen McPhee, and again on 10 March.
+He was named in the Championship "Team of the Week" for a third time on 25 February 2008, alongside teammate Stephen McPhee, and again on 10 March.
 He was named as the Yorkshire Seasiders Player of the Year on 6 May.
 The following day, Blackpool activated an option to extend his contract with the club by one year.

 Following the season, his first full season in English football, in which he had become a regular in the Blackpool side and scored seven goals, Gorkšs was linked with moves to various clubs, including Scottish Premier League club Rangers, as well as fellow Championship clubs Burnley, Crystal Palace, Norwich City, Preston North End and Watford; however, he dismissed the moves as just rumours, stating, "From my point of view it's just a case of carrying on and seeing what happens, that's all I can really do."
 On 29 May, both he and fellow Blackpool player Wes Hoolahan were linked with a move to Norwich City.